WebAssembly/design/FAQ.md

 already uses LLVM as a basis for its binary format.
 However the goals and requirements that LLVM was designed to meet are subtly mismatched with those of WebAssembly.

-WebAssembly has several requirements and goals for its IR and binary encoding:
+WebAssembly has several requirements and goals for its ISA and binary encoding:
- * Portability: The IR must be the same for every machine architecture.
+ * Portability: The ISA must be the same for every machine architecture.
- * Stability: The IR and binary encoding must not change over time (or change only in ways that can be kept backward-compatible).
+ * Stability: The ISA and binary encoding must not change over time (or change only in ways that can be kept backward-compatible).
  * Small encoding: The representation of a program should be as small as possible for transmission over the Internet.
  * Fast decoding: The binary format should be fast to decompress and decode for fast startup of programs.
- * Fast compiling: The IR should be fast to compile (and suitable for either AOT- or JIT-compilation) for fast startup of programs.
+ * Fast compiling: The ISA should be fast to compile (and suitable for either AOT- or JIT-compilation) for fast startup of programs.
  * Minimal [nondeterminism](Nondeterminism.md): The behavior of programs should be as predictable and deterministic as possible (and should be the same on every architecture, a stronger form of the